The Ultimate Guide to Opening your Microblading Studio 2025

 Microblading Courses with smaller groups allow for more student interaction and intimacy.
 Students are able to get questions answered more and will receive more one on one supervision and guidance than in a larger class.
 The ideal class size for prestigious academies is between 4-5 students per one instructor.
 While working on live models, the instructor is able to guide your every move and help you individually with every stroke.

-Great academies will either require you to take the Bloodborne Pathogens Course prior to class or will cover the contents during class and have you take the Exam as homework.
+Great academies will either require you to take the Bloodborne Pathogens Course before class or will cover the contents during class and have you take the Exam as homework.

 What kind of Microblading tools do they provide?

 Any teacher who skimps on their tools isn’t going to offer quality lectures.
-Instructors that strive for perfection will use only the best Professional Microblading Disposable tools such as Nova Tool Kits.
+Instructors who strive for perfection will use only the best Professional Microblading Disposable tools, such as Nova Tool Kits.

 Do they provide practice on a live model?

-You need to have the ability to bring in a live model to train on under the trainer's supervision, some academies will provide the models for you.
+You need to be able to bring in a live model to train on under the trainer's supervision.
+Some academies will provide the models for you.
 Regardless of their model policy, you need to practice on a real live model before you can go on to become an artist.

 Don't settle for cheap, look for quality and support.